 Stopping the Flood

-If constant vigilance and the required auxiliary drain maintenance necessary to prevent a freeze and break is not an option, then a building owner might consider a product designed to minimize the impact of a broken auxiliary drain.
+Constant vigilance and the required maintenance to prevent a freeze and break might not be an option.
+In that case, consider a product designed to minimize the impact of a broken auxiliary drain.

 The Flood Eliminator stops the flooding that would result from an auxiliary drain failure.

 As mentioned before, a broken auxiliary drain can spill 50 to 70 gallons a minute.
 Most often, systems break when temperatures dip below freezing in the middle of the night.
 So, it usually takes time for someone to respond to a failed system and come shut it down.